 Select E_name from Employee;

-Here, the E_name column of Employee table will be displayed.
+Here, the E_name column of the Employee table will be displayed.

-- Write SQL query to select multiple columns.
+Write a SQL query to select multiple columns.

 Select E_id, E_name from Employee;

-- Write SQL query to select all columns,
+Write a SQL query to select all columns.

 Select * from Employee;